velartrill/velartrill.github.io/orig/out-of-the-dark.md

 The feeling of Safris’ soft lips on hers sends a jolt of pleasure and excitement through Cassil's body; she lets out a quiet gasp as the officer slips a knee between her thighs and presses firmly upwards.
 She effortlessly pins Cassil's wrists to the wall with a single hand, massaging the girl's breast as she teases her lips with her teeth and tongue, giggling at Cassil's futile attempt to break free.
 Within moments, she's reduced to a gasping, squirming mess under Safris’ hands, helpless in the grip of a woman who knows exactly how to keep her agitated and desperate.
 How to draw out the sensation exquisitely, hurting her just enough that she can't lie back and take it, how to make her struggle reflexively against Safris’ carefully honed and vastly more powerful body.

-After toying with her for a few minutes, Safris releases her wrists, and giggles, shivering a little, as Cassil slips her cold hands through the warm folds of the her Shevran uniform to caress her soft, bare skin.
+After toying with her for a few minutes, Safris releases her wrists, and giggles, shivering a little, as Cassil slips her cold hands through the warm folds of her Shevran uniform to caress her soft, bare skin.
 Safris moves closer, slowly dialing down the cruelty and pain, letting Cassil relax in her arms.
 She kisses the girl's forehead softly as her eyelids flutter and she slowly closes her eyes, muscles going limp in Safris’ tight, warm, unbreakable grip.
 Her soft murmurs are punctuated by occasional gasps and yelps of pain as Safris draws her closer and closer to climax with the finesse of an expert.

 "You like being on top, don't you, Cassi?" she teases, interspersing her words with soft kisses to the girl's lips.
 "I can tell you're not used to the submissive role at all."
 She swats Cassil's rear, eliciting a yelp of protest.
 "Pity.
 It suits you."